 2. Who is entitled to short-time working compensation under the new guidelines?

-The Federal Council extended the scope of application of the short-time working compensation in several steps in the context of the extraordinary measures taken in connection with the COVID-19 epidemic.
-The extended scope of application applies retroactively from 1 March 2020 and is limited until 31 August 2020.
+The Federal Council had extended the scope of application of the short-time working compensation in several steps in the context of the extraordinary measures taken in connection with the COVID-19 epidemic.
+The extended scope of application applied retroactively from 1 March 2020 and was limited until 31 August 2020.
 Notwithstanding the provisions of the Federal Act on Unemployment Insurance, the following persons, who are normally excluded, are now entitled to compensation